lucashuang-devops/Mario/README.md

 Step 2:
 Change to PyMario
-run "python Mario_Bros.py" on terminal
+run "python Mario_Bros.py" in the terminal